weslbo/az-305-topics/README.md

 2. Why does it matter to apply a naming convention when creating virtual networks? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming#example-names-networking)
 3. Can you deploy resources across multiple regions in the same virtual network?
 4. How large should your virtual network's address space be?
+    - Why is important that virtual network address ranges do not overlap?
 5. What is the difference between a network virtual appliance (NVA) like a Firewall and a NSG Network Security Group?
 6. What is a hub and spoke topology and why would you consider it?
 What are the benefits/disadvantages?
+    - What resources should become part of your hub, and what would you deploy into your spokes?
+    - Should you allow spokes to communicate with each other directly?
+Why?

 ## Design for on-premises connectivity to Azure virtual networks ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-network-solutions/3-design-for-premises-connectivity-to-azure-virtual-networks))